thiagousa/youtube/6/README.md

 ---
-# Kind Installation Guide for Linux
+# Kind Installation Guide for Ubuntu

 This guide provides step-by-step instructions on how to install KinD (Kubernetes in Docker) on a Linux system.
 KinD is a tool for running local Kubernetes clusters using Docker containers.